hankcs/HanLP/README.md

 9	企业	_	NN	_	_	3	Prod	_	_
 ```

-The out is a `CoNLLSentence` too.
-However, it's not a tree but a graph in which one node can have multiple heads, e.g. `中国` has two 2 heads (ID 2 and 3).
+The output is a `CoNLLSentence` too.
+However, it's not a tree but a graph in which one node can have multiple heads, e.g. `中国` has two heads (ID 2 and 3).

 ### Pipelines